naston70/jeremys-it-lab/99.MISC/neil-anderson/WAN/wan.md

 - Leased lines and satellite can be used for connectivity to the Internet, for direct connectivity between offices and/or connectivity between offices over VPN
 - MPLS uses a shared core infrastructure at the service provider.
 It can be used for connectivity to the Internet and/or connectivity between offices over VPN

+#### Optical Fiber

+- Optical Fiber is more suitable for long distances than copper wire
+- It is commonly used for service provider backhaul connection, but can also be offered to their customers
+- FTTx services:
+    * Fiber to the Home
+    * Fiber to the Premises
+    * Fiber to the building
+    * Fiber to the Neighborhood